Georgia Fowler Heats Up Instagram With Dress Made Just Of Chains, Leaves Nothing To The Imagination

 “Wow soooo beautiful,” another fan chimed in.

-Fowler signed her first contract when she was just 12 during a trip to Auckland in which she accompanied her older sister to a local agency, she told Maxim in the cover’s accompanying interview.
-Three years later at age 15, Fowler was scouted by industry powerhouse IMG, which asked her to move to New York to get her career going.
+Fowler signed her first contract when she was just 12, during a trip to Auckland in which she accompanied her older sister to a local agency.
+These were just some of the details which she told Maxim in an interview accompanying the racy cover shots.
+Three years later, at age 15, Fowler was scouted by industry powerhouse IMG, which asked her to move to New York to get her career going.

 “Having the biggest modeling agency in the world asking you to move to New York was too much of an exciting opportunity to turn down,” she told Maxim.